lehelb/fastCQSchroedinger/README.md

 Codes accompanying the publication:

-Fast and oblivious algorithms for Schroedinger equation with concentrated potentials by Lehel Banjai and Maria Lopez Fernandez
+Fast and oblivious algorithms for Schroedinger equation with concentrated potentials by Lehel Banjai and Maria Lopez-Fernandez

 downloadable from https://arxiv.org/abs/1908.01292.